drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 Use the union-based SQLi only when you are able to use the same communication channel to both launch the attack and gather results.

-The goal is to determine the exact number of columns in the application query and to figure out which of them are displaying to the user.
+The goal is to determine the exact number of columns in the SQL query and to figure out which of them are shown back to the user.

-Another way to determine the exact number of columns is by using, e.g., `' ORDER BY 1-- `, where `1` is the column number used for sorting - try incrementing it by one.
+Another way to determine the exact number of columns is by using, e.g., `' ORDER BY 1-- `, where `1` is the column number used for sorting - incrementing it by one on each try.

 ---